 SCOLAS has moved its home from Baylor University to Texas State Universtiy effective 1 September 2010.
 Baylor University will still manage the Bertie Acker Scholarship Fund, information on which follows below.
-You may access the new SCOLAS site and information about the 44th Annual Meeting in San Juan, Puerto Rico through this link:
+You may access the new SCOLAS site and information about the 47th Annual Meeting in Costa Rica through this link:

 It is with profound sorrow that SCOLAS announces the passing of one of our most cherished members: Dr. Bertie Acker